Danger of Lead Poisoning from Galvanized Steel Pipes

 How to prevent lead poisoning?

-Once your drinking water that has tested positive for lead, there are a couple of ways you can make to restrict your exposure and prevent lead poisoning:
+Once your drinking water has tested positive for lead, there are a couple of ways you can restrict your exposure and prevent lead poisoning:

-• Cook with and drink just cold water from the tap as lead dissolve all the more effectively in steaming hot water
+• Cook with and drink just cold water from the tap, as lead dissolves all the more effectively in steaming hot water

 • Drink bottled water or buy a water filter intended to lessen lead levels